rust-lang-ua/learn_rust_together/introduction.md

 The best way to ask questions is to share your code in the [playground](https://play.rust-lang.org/).
 In this case, other members don't have to spend extra time recreating the problem.<br/>

-## :books: Alternative ways to learn Rust
+## :books: Alternative ways to master Rust

 **1) Practice, interactive feedback**
 - [Rustling](https://github.com/rust-lang/rustlings#rustlings-%EF%B8%8F) is a project with small exercises to get you used to reading and writing Rust code.
 In general, you have to solve compiler messages about mistakes by modifying the given code.
 It'd really help you to get an understanding of how the compiler works and what are the most common code issues.
 If you struggle to start, just follow [these steps](https://www.youtube.com/watch?v=G3Vr-yswlaU).